groundlight/framegrab/README.md

 You might have several cameras that you want to use in the same application.
 In this case, you can load the configurations from a yaml file and use `FrameGrabber.create_grabbers`.

-If you have multiple cameras of the same type plugged in, it's recommended to provide serial numbers in the configurations; this ensures that each configuration is paired with the correct camera.
+If you have multiple cameras of the same type plugged in, it's recommended that you include serial numbers in the configurations; this ensures that each configuration is paired with the correct camera.
 If you don't provide serial numbers in your configurations, configurations will be paired with cameras in a sequential manner.

 Below is a sample yaml file containing configurations for three different cameras.
 ```